 Naome, an NYC Outward Bound Schools’ alumna, exemplifies this credo.
 Naome graduated two years ago from Leaders High School, an NYC Outward Bound School in Brooklyn, New York.
 Since her graduation she has remained deeply connected to and engaged with the Leaders school community, despite a full college load at NYC College of Technology where she is currently attending.

 Throughout the past year and over the summer, she is serving as a college coach twice a week to current Leaders students.
-Employing the lessons of persistence and creativity that she learned through her own Outward Bound experience as a student at Leaders, Naome helps students navigate the challenge of applying to and enrolling in college.
+Employing the lessons of persistence and creativity that she learned through her own Outward Bound experience as a student at Leaders and college coaching training she received from our program partner CARA (College Access: Research & Action), Naome helps students navigate the challenge of applying to and enrolling in college.
 She helps identify colleges that might be a good fit for students’ interests, keeps track of application and registration deadlines and guides them through the financial aid process.

 But beyond the nuts and bolts of the application and matriculation process, a huge part of Naome’s role is being a friendly, familiar face for students as they undergo this challenging process.
 Students see her as someone they can be honest and vulnerable with, especially because many of them will be the first in their family to go to college, and some have lots of questions and fears.
 She says that being an alumna of Leaders and close in age to the students she’s working with really helps with this.
 “They are comfortable with me and don’t see me as a higher authority so they don’t need to be shy.”